Webinar | MedTrainer Live: Preparing Credentialing Teams for CMS 2026

 • Vaccinations for Adults

-FTCA compliance also requires training in HIPAA and MedTrainer offers more than 20 courses covering topics ranging from privacy and security to the breach notification rule and social media.
-Browse MedTrainer’s course library.
+FTCA training also includes Health Insurance Portability and Accountability Act.
+Like with infection control, a well-designed course can meet both the HSS and HRSA requirements.
+MedTrainer offers more than 20 courses covering topics ranging from privacy and security to the breach notification rule and social media.
+Learn more about MedTrainer Learning.

 Why Use an LMS for FTCA Training